-- The PXE/DHCP Device that the diskless image should use for all PXE and DHCP network traffic. - The Kernel to Boot for the diskless image. - Any Extra Kernel Options for the diskless image's kernel to use. - The Boot Timeout for the diskless image's boot menu to use.
+- The PXE/DHCP Device that the diskless image should use for all PXE and DHCP network traffic. - The Serial Console for the diskless image. - The Kernel to Boot for the diskless image. - Any Extra Kernel Options for the diskless image's kernel to use. - The Boot Timeout for the diskless image's boot menu to use.